zishizhang/zishizhang.github.io/_pages/about.md

 # 🚧 Work in progress

 I am currently working on several projects at the intersection of generative AI, AI agents and decision-making.
-- **AI agents for Operations Management and social science.** Focusing on AI agents for OM applications, such as pricing and recommendation, as well as social science applications.
+- **Agentic AI for Operations Management and social science.** Focusing on AI agents for OM applications, such as pricing and recommendation, as well as social science applications.
 My work has two main directions: (i) developing theoretical foundations to understand their limitations and identify potential failure modes; and (ii) designing optimization and debiasing methods to better align these agents with human preferences, values, and decision-making needs.

-- **Generative models for decision-making.** Developing tailored generative models (such as GAN-like and diffusion models) for decision-making problems in operations management and finance, and establishing their theoretical foundations.
+- **Generative models for decision-making.** Developing tailored generative models for decision-making problems in operations management and finance, and establishing their theoretical foundations.

 - **AI for Science.** Applying AI methods to accelerate scientific discovery in chemistry and other scientific domains.

+My research interests lie in core algorithms for AI systems (such as reinforcement learning, efficient post-training techniques, and optimization) together with their theoretical foundations.
+I am also interested in agentic AI, especially AI agents for human simulation.
+On the application side, I study how these AI methods can be used to address business problems in operations, supply chains, and finance.
 <span class='anchor' id='-ryjx'></span>